 If at first you don’t succeed, students have an opportunity to try as many times as necessary.
 There is no cap on the number of times to take the test.
 There are additionally no payment pop-ups for retesting.
 The National CPR Foundation only prompts students to pay once the exam is passed, and this too is elective.

-Click on “Skip to Exam” and you’ll be well on your way to getting recertified in minutes.
+Click on “Skip to BLS Test” and you’ll be well on your way to getting recertified in minutes.
 If you do need a refresher course on BLS, this is certainly an option, too.

 BLS certification validity